pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 ### Run

-To launch the installation, you will first need to log in to the distribution host for the Pryv docker images.
+To launch the installation, you will first need to authenticate with the distribution host to retrieve the Pryv.io docker images.
 You should have received a set of credentials with the delivery of the configuration files.
 The following assumes that you have a user id (${USER_ID}) and a secret (${SECRET}).

 To log in, type:

-    $ docker login pryvsa-docker-release.bintray.io
+    docker login pryvsa-docker-release.bintray.io

 You will be prompted for a username and password.
 Please enter the credentials you were provided.

 Once this completes, set the required permissions on data and log directories by running the following script:

-    $ sudo ./ensure-permissions
+    sudo ./ensure-permissions

 Run the configuration leader service:

-    $ sudo ./run-config-leader
+    sudo ./run-config-leader

 Then, run the configuration follower service, which will pull the necessary configuration files from the leader.

-  $ sudo ./run-config-follower
+    sudo ./run-config-follower

 Now that the configuration is ready, you can launch the Pryv.io components:

-  $ sudo ./run-pryv
+    sudo ./run-pryv

 This command will download the docker images that belong to your release from the docker repository and launch the component.
 If all goes well, you'll see a number of running docker containers when you start `docker ps`.

+### Validation

+Please refer to the `Installation validation` document located in the [customer resource documents](https://api.pryv.com/customer-resources/#documents) to validate that your Pryv.io platform is up and running.

 ### Automatic restart upon configuration update
 If you wish to automatically restart pryv components when some configuration update occurs you can watch the configuration files on each machine running a service-config-follower by launching the `watch-config` script (described bellow).